Okay, so keyword expansion might not be the sexiest or most exciting part of managing a PPC (pay-per-click) account.

-What exactly is keyword expansion, and why is it important?
-How do you exactly do keyword expansion, and do it correctly?
+But what exactly is keyword expansion, and why is it really important?
+How do you exactly “do” keyword expansion—better yet, how do you do it correctly?

 What is keyword expansion?

-Keyword expansion is when you expand your keywords for your search engine marketing PPC efforts, through research or mining your own account.
+In a nutshell, keyword expansion is when you expand your keyword list for your SEM (search engine marketing) efforts either through research or just by mining your own PPC account.

-After your meticulous research, you’ll be adding your keywords into your existing campaigns, or you build out new campaigns and ad groups using your new keywords as a base.
+After your research, you’ll be adding your newfound paid search keywords to your existing campaigns, or you’ll build out new campaigns and ad groups using your new keywords as a base.

 Why is keyword expansion important?